mighdoll/wgsl-linker/README.md

   - To enable runtime linking, **wgsl-linker** is small, currently about 10kb (compressed).

 - **Code generation**
-  - Typically it's best to write static wgsl
-    (perhaps with some simple templates),
+  - Typically it's best to write static wgsl, perhaps with some simple templates.
-    but know that the escape hatch of arbitrary code generation is available for complex situations.
+    But the escape hatch of arbitrary code generation is available for complex situations.
   - You can register a function to generate wgsl text for an exported module function.
   - Imports work identically on code generated exports.